ikelaiah/dotenv-fp/README.md

   EnableFeature;

 // 📋 Get all keys and values
-Keys := Env.Keys;           // TStringArray of all key names
+Keys := Env.Keys;           // TStringDynArray of all key names
-Values := Env.Values;       // TStringArray of all values
+Values := Env.Values;       // TStringDynArray of all values
 Pairs := Env.AsArray;       // TDotEnvPairArray with Key/Value records

 // 🔢 Count loaded variables